drivendataorg/hateful-memes/README.md

 This repository contains **links** to the code from winning competitors in the [Hateful Memes: Phase 2](https://www.drivendata.org/competitions/70/hateful-memes-phase-2/) DrivenData challenge.
 If you notice a problem with the link, please open an issue in this repository to let us know!

+As a condition for being awarded a prize, all winning solutions are open source under a permissive open source license approved by the Open Source Initiative.
+See each individual solution repository for its license information.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 ## Winning Submissions